 - When oil separates add fried potatoes n yogurt mix well, Pic 1 above.

 - Again leave it in low flame for another 5-8mins to attain the thick gravy consistency.

 - Now serve hot with fried kachoris.

-1. Gently roll otherwise stuffing come out, if so can do patch work or otherwise make another thin dough n place this messed one inside n roll it.
+1. Gently roll otherwise stuffing come out, if so can do patch work or otherwise make another thin dough and place this messed one inside and roll it.

 2. Thin layered kachoris pop up well whereas thick layered never raise, did both as shown below.